NDecision/Banzai/README.md

 so this declutters the constructor and I see this as a cross-cutting concern.
 Additionally, this allows the parent flow to apply logic to adding child flows rather than just receiving the same child flows each time via straight injection.

-If you've used Banzai.Autofac to register your nodes, INodeFactory will be able to request nodes via any interface implemented or via the class type itself.
+If you've used Banzai.Autofac or Banzai.Ninject to register your nodes, INodeFactory will be able to request nodes via any interface implemented or via the class type itself.

     var containerBuilder = new ContainerBuilder();
     containerBuilder.RegisterBanzaiNodes(GetType().Assembly, true);